 The History of Hoi An

-One of the many things I love about Hoi An is its rich history: it was a major destination along the maritime Silk Road.
-Merchants and missionaries from both East and West came to either trade their goods or spread their beliefs.
-I imagine Hoi An was the seventeenth or eighteenth-century version of colonial Singapore where locals mingled with Japanese, Chinese, Arabs, Indians, and Europeans.
+To understand why Hoi An is the way it is, you must know something about its fascinating and rich history as a port along the maritime Silk Road.
+Merchants and missionaries from both East and West flocked here, either to trade their goods or spread their beliefs.
+Picture Hoi An as the seventeenth or eighteenth-century version of colonial Singapore, a bustling hub where locals interacted with Japanese, Chinese, Arabs, Indians, and Europeans.

 The Champa Kingdom

-Hoi An had been an important trading port for centuries all the way back to when it was ruled by the Chams, a sea-faring ethnic group that originated on the island of Borneo.
+Hoi An had been an important trading port for centuries, all the way back to when it was ruled by the Chams.
+This sea-faring ethnic group originated on the island of Borneo.
 The Chams first took control of the area from the Chinese in 192 AD.
 They eventually established a united kingdom that ruled over central Vietnam until 1471.

 The Chams controlled the spice and silk trade between China, India, Indonesia, and Arabia.
 While they were interacting with foreigners along the Silk Road, they became influenced by other cultures, especially India.
 The Chams became Hindus and adopted Sanskrit along with their own writing system.

-You can visit the Cham’s ancient ruins of their religious capital on Day 4 of this itinerary.
+You can visit the ancient ruins of the Cham’s religious capital on Day 4 of this itinerary.

 Here Comes the Vietnamese

 In 1471, the Dai Viet (the Vietnamese-controlled north) conquered Central Vietnam, annexed it, and drove out the Chams.
-The Vietnamese began migrating to the area in the 1500s when the Vietnamese Emperor sent Lord Hoang Nguyen to govern over it.
+The Vietnamese began migrating to the area in the 1500s when the emperor sent Lord Hoang Nguyen to govern it.

-Unlike the northerners, the Nguyen family were commerce-driven, and as a result, the economy of the area flourished in the 1600s and 1700s.
+Unlike the northerners, the Nguyen family was commerce-driven.
+They implemented policies that encouraged trade and commerce, leading to the economic flourishing of the area in the 1600s and 1700s.

-Farmers from Central Vietnam would bring their cinnamon and ginseng down the Thu Bon River to the port of Hoi An to be sold and bought by merchants from China, Japan, Arabia, and Europe.
+Farmers from Central Vietnam would bring their cinnamon and ginseng down the Thu Bon River, a crucial trade route, to the port of Hoi An to be sold and bought by merchants from China, Japan, Arabia, and Europe.

 In turn, these foreign merchants would set up temporary homes, businesses, and temples in Hoi An to wait for the monsoon winds to change direction, which was when they could return home.
 They also brought their culture with them—their architectural styles, food, language, and beliefs.
-Then in the 1600s, the Ming Dynasty in China collapsed, and many southern Chinese decided to settle permanently in Hoi An.
+Then, in the 1600s, China’s Ming Dynasty collapsed, bringing chaos and war to that country.
+As a result, many southern Chinese decided to settle permanently in Hoi An.

-You can see a lot of these foreign influences in Hoi An’s Old Town where you’ll find 200 to 300-year-old homes, businesses, and temples of these foreigners.
+You can see many of these foreign influences in Hoi An’s Old Town, where you’ll find 200 to 300-year-old homes, businesses, and temples of these foreigners.

 The End of Hoi An as an International Trading Center

-As a result of all this, time sort of stopped in Hoi An.
-What was built by the Chinese and Japanese—the temples, clan associations, bridges, and homes—weren’t torn down to be replaced by more “modern” or colonial buildings.
+As a result, time sort of stopped in Hoi An.
+The unique cultural heritage, built by the Chinese and Japanese—the temples, clan associations, bridges, and homes—was preserved, not replaced by more “modern” or colonial buildings.

-Luck for Hoi An’s traditional architecture continued when the Americans and the North agreed to leave Hoi An alone during the Vietnam War.
+Remarkably, Hoi An’s traditional architecture was spared even during the tumultuous Vietnam War, as both the Americans and the North agreed to leave the city untouched.

-It wasn’t until after Vietnam opened up to international tourism in the 1990s and Hoi An was declared a UNESCO World Heritage Site in 1999 that people from all over the world returned to this charming city.
+It wasn’t until after Vietnam opened up to international tourism in the 1990s and Hoi An, with its unique charm and history, was declared a UNESCO World Heritage Site in 1999 that people from all over the world returned to this captivating city.

 Nowadays, Old Town is teeming with tourists to the point that it sometimes feels like you’re at Disneyland.
-Still, there are ways to enjoy the destination.
-If you start exploring early in the morning, the streets are nearly empty.
+However, there are peaceful ways to enjoy the destination.
+If you start exploring early in the morning, the streets are serene and almost empty, offering a tranquil start to your day.
 Visit the more touristy temples in the morning and the less touristy in the afternoon and take bike trips to the countryside or kayak trips down its many rivers.

 Hoi-An Itinerary

-I recommend spending 5 days in Hoi-An, using the city as a base for exploring some of the other important historical and cultural sights around the area.
+I recommend spending 5 days in Hoi-An, using the city as a base for exploring other important historical and cultural sights around the area.

 This 5-day Hoi An itinerary can be done in any order.
 But watch the weather!
-It rains a lot here and since most things to do in Hoi An take place outdoors, you’ve got to plan the city’s few indoor activities for when it’s the rainiest.
+It rains a lot here, and since most things to do in Hoi An take place outdoors, you’ve got to plan the city’s few indoor activities for when it’s the rainiest.
+A cooking class is a perfect way to spend time indoors on a rainy day.

 - Day 1 – Exploring Old Town